R. Gapper undergraduate essay prize

 • submitted by the university, with the student’s agreement, as one of up to two annual submissions per university

-• accompanied by a separate coversheet (which should be downloaded via the link on the right)
+• accompanied by a separate coversheet (which should be downloaded via the link below)

 • submitted on the understanding that no correspondence will be entered into by the Society regarding individual essays.

-Submissions should come via the Head of French, Programme Director for French, or equivalent.
+Submissions (essay plus cover sheet) should come via the Head of French, Programme Director for French, or equivalent, and be emailed to Dr Steven Wilson: steven.wilson@qub.ac.uk.

 How the competition is judged